 Preparing your business for globalization with Dynamics 365 Finance

-With the globalization capabilities within Dynamics 365 Finance, utilizing software that helps businesses manage complex global operations, expand more efficiently, and operate more effectively around the world means a successful business for your team.
-This comprehensive platform includes built-in localization and regulatory support for 44 countries and regions, with partners worldwide providing additional localization solutions.
+Empower your team to build a successful business with the globalization capabilities of Dynamics 365 Finance—software that helps businesses manage complex global operations, expand more efficiently, and operate more effectively around the world.
+This comprehensive platform includes built-in localization and regulatory support for 44 countries and regions, plus additional localization solutions provided by partners worldwide.

-By managing your global operations through the support of local compliance regulations, multiple currencies, new languages, electronic invoicing, and tax requirements, you’re able to monitor worldwide operations in real time to make thoughtful, data-driven decisions.
+By managing your global operations within a platform that supports local regulation compliance, multiple currencies, new languages, electronic invoicing, and tax requirements, you’re able to monitor worldwide operations in real time to make thoughtful, data-driven decisions.

 Dynamics 365 Finance helps maximize your financial visibility and drive globalization with AI-driven insights, embedded analytics, and global management capabilities.